Kevin Ashman

 Kevin Clifford Ashman (born 2 November 1959) is an English quiz player.
-He is often considered one of the greatest quizzers in the world, and since 2002 has been a professional quizzer; he has been an Egghead since 2003.
+He is considered one of the greatest quizzers in the world, has been a professional quizzer since 2002 and he has appeared on Eggheads since 2003 and is the only Egghead to appear in every series of the show as of April 2023.
 He has won most of the top-level quiz tournaments in which he has taken part, among them several World and European Championships.

 Early life

-Ashman is from Winchester, Hampshire, He attended St Bede's Primary School and Peter Symonds Grammar School/College.
+Ashman was born in Winchester, Hampshire, He attended St Bede's Primary School and Peter Symonds Grammar School/College.
 He then graduated from the University of Southampton with a BA degree in Modern History.
-He became interested in quizzes in his mid-twenties when he resolved to improve his knowledge of the sciences whilst working as a civil servant in the Department for Culture, Media and Sport.
+Ashman taught himself to read when he was three years old in the early 1960s.

 Career

 Ashman had his first major television quiz success on Fifteen to One, winning Series 3 in 1989, and returned to win the special 'Millennium Edition' between past champions in 1999.
 In 1995, he won Mastermind, scoring a record 41 points with no passes in his heat.
 His specialist subject on that occasion was the life and work of Martin Luther King Jr. He later became the champion after winning the final with the subject Zulu War and, in 2006, appeared on the final of the Junior version encouraging a young contestant who also chose Zulu Wars as his final subject.
 In 1996, the year following his Mastermind victory, he won Brain of Britain, scoring 38 in his semi final, which remains the highest individual score ever made on the show.
 He then went on to win Brain of Brains (contested between the previous three years' Brains of Britain) and Top Brain (contested every nine years between the previous three Brain of Brains).
 Ashman also twice won Master Brain, a radio competition for winners and runners-up of Mastermind and Brain of Britain.

 He also won Sale of the Century, Screen Test, Quiz Night, Trivial Pursuit and The Great British Quiz.